codeforsanjose/open-disclosure/README.md

 # Open Disclosure
-A dashboard for people to track campaign finances for candidates running in the California Primary Election (March 3, 2020), and the General Election (November 3, 2020.
-The goal of Open Disclosure is to help voters understand who/what PACs are donating money to the candidates/measures, and information about the donors -- are they from the same jurisdiction (city/county/state), California, or outside of California?
+A web app to track campaign finances for the California Primary Election (March 3, 2020), and the General Election (November 3, 2020.
+The goal of Open Disclosure is to help voters understand who/what Political Action Committees (PACs) are donating money to the candidates/measures.
+Are the donors from the same jurisdiction (city/county/state) as the candidate's intended office or outside of the jurisdiction?
+Are the donors individuals, or Political Action Committees (PACs)?
+What is the donor history of the PAC(s)?

 ## MVP Draft Stories
 1. A user can see a list of election categories: